biomurph/PulseSensorAmped_2_Sensors/README.md

 # PulseSensorAmped_2_Sensors
-Working code that uses two pulse sensors at the same time
+Working Arduino code that uses two pulse sensors at the same time.
+Modifiable for more than two sensors.
+With Arduino UNO, you could potentially have up to 6 Pulse Sensors !